filecoin-project/fvm-specs/07-errors.md

 #### `send::send`

-A syscall error in send means the _caller_ did something wrong. if the _callee_ panics, exceeds some limit, aborts, aborts with an invalid code, etc., that will be reflected in the exit code, not the error number.
+A syscall error in send means the _caller_ did something wrong.
+If the _callee_ panics, exceeds some limit, aborts, aborts with an invalid code, etc., the syscall will _succeed_ and the failure will be reflected in the exit code contained in the syscall's return value.

 | Error               | Reason                                               |
 |---------------------|------------------------------------------------------|